ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services architecture does not recommend use of specific security protocols or algorithms.
 Its goal is to offer ease of use for existing protocols by providing a generic security-related interface.
-Each provided interface mimics an existing protocol-specific interface provided by supported security protocols.
+Each provided interface translates to an existing protocol-specific interface provided by supported security protocols.
 For example, trust verification callbacks are common parts of TLS APIs.
 Transport Services APIs will expose similar functionality {{I-D.ietf-taps-transport-security}}.

+As described above in {{equivalence}}, if a Transport Services system races between two different Protocol Stacks, both MUST use the same security protocols and options.

 Clients need to ensure that security APIs are used appropriately.
 In cases where clients use an interface to provide sensitive keying material, e.g., access